stefanache/SheetJS/README.md

 Note: If your choice is to work locally,after point (a) then need only run(by clicking it)this test1.bat file.<br/>
 Automatically the site will be accessing(automatic point b) into your Chrome Browser!

-You can see/understood more info about this project using AI-tool(chatGPT-like but for developpers):
+Finally, you can see/understood more info/proof concept  about this project using AI-tool(chatGPT-like but for developpers):
 <a href="https://app.getonboardai.com/chat/stefanache/SheetJS">getOnBoardAI applyed for this ghithub repository</a>

 <a href="https://stefanache.github.io/SheetJS/"><i>Remark ----- The most important questions in your request for OnBoardAI, can be: </i></a>